biplab-t-magar/SupermarketWebApp/README.md

   - Allow the manager to assign a task to the employee and for the employee to see it.

 Made With
-  - Nodejs, Bootstrap, Express, Passport, MongoDb.
+  - Nodejs, Bootstrap, Express, Passport, MongoDB.